fjankowsk/hdpipe/README.md

 # Heimdall-based single-pulse search pipeline #

-This repository contains software to search for single pulses using the `heimdall` pipeline.
+This repository contains a pipeline to search for single pulses using the `heimdall` software.

 ## Author ##